DL-Instant is a fast rendering software of daylight ambiances

 Embree developed by Intel.
 De Luminæ has developed DL-Instant with

-Embree to ensure to ensure the validity of computed images regarding
+Embree to ensure the validity of computed images regarding

 natural light and to keep the compatibility with